Meredith trades for Connecticut TV station

 ``Because Federal Communications Commission regulations prohibit one company from owning two TV stations that serve the same viewing area, the acquisition will resolve any ownership conflict for Meredith in Orlando,″ Meredith said in a statement announcing the trade.

-Meredith, known for its publishing operations that include Better Homes and Gardens and Ladies Home Journal magazines, has been expanding its television unit in recent years and now owns 11 stations.
+Meredith, known for its publishing operations that include Better Homes and Gardens and Ladies Home Journal magazines, has been expanding its television unit in recent years and will own 11 station after the deals with First Media and Post-Newsweek Stations are final.

 Meredith said the Connecticut station serves a market that ranks fourth in household income and third in per capita income among the top 40 television markets in the nation.